The store-bought cabinet is high-production without any input from the client, so they standardize the size of the cabinets.

 This mechanism works with a different piece of hardware.
 It is a spring-loaded plunger that pops open when you push it, giving your cabinetry a seamless look.

-We work with Perspective Design.
-We regularly refer our clients to them for metal work and we also go to them to incorporate some metal details into our cabinetry.
+We have the ability to incorporate some metal details into our cabinetry.
 The materials most commonly used for metal details in cabinetry are steel (hot rolled, cold rolled, and stainless) and aluminum.
 The options are endless as to what can be done with metal.
-We can incorporate metal frames for decorative options, we can have metal doors done, put a pattern metal sheet in front of wood, add metal corners or strips, and more.
+We can incorporate metal frames for decorative options to wood or glass, we can put a pattern metal sheet between a wood frame, have metal doors done, add metal corners or strips, and more.
+Here's some examples:

 These frames were added as a decorative feature to wet bar cabinetry.
 They definitely make the space look sophisticated